-First of all, colours. lights can generally be split into three categories.
-Red usually means ‘bad’ problems, orange for advice and blue and green for everything else.
-Generally speaking, whether it’s a solitary light, or your dash is lit up like a cul-de-sac at Christmas, you should address the issue swiftly.
+Lights can be split into three categories.
+Red usually means ‘bad’ problems, orange or yellow is advisory and blue or green cover everything else.
+Generally speaking, whether it’s a solitary light, or your dashboard is lit up like a cul-de-sac at Christmas, you should address the issue swiftly.

-We’ll deal with the red issues first and quickly, as you should when you see them…
+Let’s deal with the red issues first – as you should when you see them.

 Low oil pressure